ahabdeveloper/Unity-Hyerarchy-Cleaner/README.md

 3. To quickly create and assign the necessary empty objects, use the **"STEP 0.
 Fill in Automatically Necessary Variables"** button.
 4. Use the **"STEP 1.
 Transfer Meshes"** button to transfer MeshRenderers.
 5. Use the **"STEP 2.
 Organize Empty Meshes"** button to move empty meshes.
+6. Delete the object holding all the 0-vertex meshes.

 The script automatically resets the boolean flags after performing the respective operations.